Suitable Spaces for Shape Optimization: Optimization in shape spaces

-We consider the Sobolev metric $g^1$ on the shape space $B_e$.
-The Riemannian connection with respect to this metric, which is given in Theorem~\ref{theorem_covdervH1}, makes it possible to specify the Riemannian shape Hessian of an optimization problem.
+\paragraph{Optimization based on first Sobolev metrics.} We consider the Sobolev metric $g^1$ on the shape space $B_e$. \kathrin{In particular, this means that we consider elements of $B_e$, i.e., smooth boundaries $\Gamma$ of the domain $\Omega$ under consideration in the following.} The Riemannian connection with respect to this metric, which is given in Theorem~\ref{theorem_covdervH1}, makes it possible to specify the Riemannian shape Hessian of an optimization problem.

-Now, we have to detail the \emph{Riemannian shape gradient}.
-Due to the Hadamard Structure Theorem, there exists a scalar distribution $r$ on the boundary $\Gamma$ of the domain $\Omega$ under consideration.
+First, we detail the \emph{Riemannian shape gradient} \begin{rrev} from \cite{gsi2017}. \end{rrev} Due to the Hadamard Structure Theorem, there exists a scalar distribution $r$ on the boundary $\Gamma$ of the domain $\Omega$ under consideration.
 If we assume $r\in L^1(\Gamma)$, the shape derivative can be expressed on the boundary $\Gamma$ of $\Omega$ (cf.~(\ref{bound_form})).
-The distribution $r$ is often called the \emph{shape gradient}.
+The distribution $r$ is often called the \emph{shape gradient} in the literature.
 However, note that gradients depend always on chosen scalar products defined on the space under consideration.
-Thus, it rather means that $r$ is the usual $L^2$-shape gradient.
+Thus, it rather means that $r$ \rrevkathrin{should be} the usual $L^2$-shape gradient, i.e., \begin{rrev}the gradient with respect to the $L^2$-scalar product\end{rrev}.
 If we want to optimize on a shape manifold, we have to find a representation of the shape gradient with respect to a Riemannian metric defined on the shape manifold under consideration.
-Such a representation is called Riemannian shape gradient.
+This representation is called the Riemannian shape gradient.
 The shape derivative can be expressed more concisely as

 if $V\,\rule[-2mm]{.1mm}{4mm}_{ \partial\Omega}=\alpha n$.
 In order to get an expression of the Riemannian shape gradient with respect to the Sobolev metric $g^1$, we look at the isomorphism (\ref{isomorphismTcBe}).
 Due to this isomorphism, a tangent vector $h\in T_\Gamma B_e$ is given by $h=\alpha n$ with $\alpha\in \mathcal{C}^\infty(\Gamma)$.
 This leads to the following definition.